Skip to main content Skip to secondary navigation

 For reference, see "Sample Timesheet" on the CSWS Resources page.

-In general, time sheets from outside agencies are submitted to the Haas Center for processing according to the University’s regular schedule.
-Any time sheets submitted after the grace period are sent to the community organization or department for 100% reimbursement at the end of the quarter.
+In general, timesheets from outside agencies are submitted to the Haas Center for processing according to the University’s regular schedule.

 Students are responsible for tracking wages earned and not exceeding their eligibility limit.
-Neither the Haas Center nor the Financial Aid Office is responsible for monitoring this, and any hours worked in excess of your limit are billed to the partner organization at the full hourly rate.
-The University does not compensate any wages paid to you in excess of your eligibility limit.
+Neither the Haas Center nor the Financial Aid Office is responsible for monitoring hours, and any hours worked in excess of the student allocation will deem the University as non-compliant and may jeopardize the program.
+Please help us keep accurate and timely records so the program endures and others may participate.
+The University does not compensate any wages in excess of your eligibility limit.